spiffytech/spiffy.tech/static/_posts/setting-up-sapper-with-netlify-cms.md

     }),
   );

-  // Parse out the metadata from the files const postsFrontMatter = await Promise.all(
+  // Read the files and parse the metadata + content const postsFrontMatter = await Promise.all(
     posts.map(async post => {
       const content = (await fs.readFile(post)).toString();
-      return {...fm(content).attributes, slug: path.parse(post).name};
+      // Add the slug (based on the filename) to the metadata, so we can create links to this blog post return {...fm(content).attributes, slug: path.parse(post).name};
     }),
   );